 - Directing public attention to unit historic activities through newspapers, television, and radio

 Trips outside council boundaries, trips of 500 miles or more, or trips that include aquatics, climbing/rappelling, or shooting sports components require a tour and activity plan to be submitted to the council.
 You can find more information here: www.scouting.org/scoutsource/HealthandSafety/TourPlanFAQ.aspx

 The Historic Trails Award is available as a Cloth or Leather Patch or a Decal.
 It is NOT worn on the Uniform, but may be attached to equipment, jackets, backpacks, patch vests or blankets, etc.

-To earn this award, members of your unit must plan and participate in a historic activity.
+To earn the award, members of your unit must plan and participate in a historic activity.
 A unit historic activity requires members to:

-- Locate a historic trail or site using http://bsatap.org/bsa-hisloric-trails-index/ or by contacting local councils.
-Have participating Scouts study materials regarding the historical aspect of the trail or site using council-provided pamphlets, web-based resources, local historic societies, or the library.
+- Locate a historic trail or site using https://tap.scouting.org/bsa-historic-trails-index/.
+Study materials regarding the historical aspect of the trail or site using council-provided pamphlets, web-based resources, local historic societies, or the library.

 - Hike or camp two days and one night along the trail or in the vicinity of the site.
 Options include an area hotel or the home of other Scouts.

-- Conduct a substantial service project or trail/site restoration under the supervision or permission of the owner or sponsoring agency of the trail or site.
-An alternative to a project can be a historic pageant, ceremony, or other public event related to this trail or site.
-Such an event should be large enough to merit coverage by the local press.
+- Cooperate with an adult group such as a historic society to restore and mark all or part of this trail or site.
+(This may be done during the hike or overnight camp.)
+Or cooperate with such a group to plan and stage a historic pageant, ceremony, or other public event related to this trail or site - such an event should be large enough to merit coverage by the local press.